ovh/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 - in the search bar, enter the following: `some_metric_num:>30`
 - select above the search bar, the relative range of time you want to use in your widgets.
 If you want your widget to display the value for the last hour, select  **Search in the last Hour**
 - On the left panel, click on the button looking like a "X" to display the fields menu.
-- unroll the `user_id` menu by clicking on the value and select  **Show top values**.
+- Unroll the `user_id` menu by clicking on the value and select  **Show top values**.
 It will then display a nice widget with the distribution of the most frequent `user_ids`.

-You can `edit`{.action} the widget by using its top right menu arrow. you can, for example change the visualization type by choosing **Pie Chart** in the top left _Visualization Type_ option.
+You can `edit`{.action} the widget by using its top right menu arrow.
+For example you can change the visualization type by choosing **Pie Chart** in the top left _Visualization Type_ option.

 ![Quick Values](images/quick-values.png)